 - Work closely with your suppliers.
 Why not develop sustainable products or packaging collaboratively or invest in sustainable initiatives together?

-Another effective way to achieve sustainability is through co-branding or other brand partnerships with like-minded companies.
+Another way to achieve sustainability is through co-branding or other brand partnerships with like-minded companies.

 Here is how to leverage these partnerships: